 Define the management interface IP address:

 Restart the OVSDB server and

-At this point, the switch is ready to connect to MidoNet.
-The rest of the configuration is performed in the MidoNet Manager GUI, or using the MidoNet API.
+The switch is now ready to connect to MidoNet.
+The rest of the configuration is performed from the MidoNet Manager GUI or using the MidoNet API.

 This part of the configuration sets up MidoNet and OpenStack to connect the virtualization environment to the Cumulus Linux switch.
 The

 midonet-agent is the networking component that manages the VXLAN, while the Open Virtual Switch (OVS) client on the OpenStack controller node communicates MAC address information between the